Diocese of Saint Petersburg: Background

+1530 to 1800

 In 1539, Spanish explorer Hernando De Soto, hoping to find gold in Florida, landed near present-day Port Charlotte or San Carlos Bay.
 DeSoto led an expedition of 10 ships and 620 men.
 His company included 12 priests, there to evangelize the Native Americans.
 His priests celebrated mass almost every day.
 The De Soto expedition later proceeded to the Tampa Bay area and then into central Florida.

-The Spanish missionary Reverend Luis de Cáncer arrived by sea with several Dominican priests in present-day Bradenton in 1549.
+The Spanish missionary Luis de Cáncer arrived by sea with several Dominican priests in present-day Bradenton in 1549.
 Encountering a seemingly peaceful party of Tocobaga clan members, they decided to travel on to Tampa Bay.
 Several of the priests went overland with the Tocobaga while Cáncer and the rest of the party sailed to Tampa Bay to meet them.
 Arriving at Tampa Bay, Cáncer learned, while still on his ship, that the Tocobaga had murdered the priests in the overland party.
 Ignoring advice to leave the area, Cáncer went ashore, where he too was murdered.
 The Spanish attempted to establish another mission in the Tampa Bay area in 1567, but it was soon abandoned.

 After the end of the French and Indian War in 1763, Spain ceded all of Florida to Great Britain for the return of Cuba.
 Given the antagonism of Protestant Great Britain to Catholicism, the majority of the Catholic population in Florida fled to Cuba.
 After the American Revolution, Spain regained control of Florida in 1784.
 In 1793, the Vatican changed the jurisdiction for Florida Catholics from Havana to the Apostolic Vicariate of Louisiana and the Two Floridas, based in New Orleans.

+1800 to 1880

 In the Adams–Onís Treaty of 1819, Spain ceded all of Florida to the United States, which established the Florida Territory in 1821.

 In 1825, Pope Leo XII erected the Vicariate of Alabama and Florida, which included all of Florida, based in Mobile, Alabama.
 In 1858, Pius IX moved Florida into a new Apostolic Vicariate of Florida, which in 1870 was elevated into the Diocese of St. Augustine.
 The Tampa Bay region would remain part of this diocese for the next 98 years.
+The first Catholic parish in Tampa, St. Louis, was founded in 1859.